guntribam/stack-demo/api/README.md

-# satck-demo-api
+# stack-demo-api
-A demo api to showcase the features of the GP stack
+The API component of stack-demo, an application designed to get you started with the GP stack

 **example `./api/package.json` scripts**
 ```